History

 they’re murder on the toes

-At that time, when Martin was working hard for the civil rights of the African Americans and was conducting different marches and was working as the social activist then different poets also worked with him to motivate the African Americans and to encourage them for the protest movements with the help of the power of their writings.
+At that time, when Martin was working hard for the civil rights of African Americans and was conducting different marches and working as a social activist then, different poets also worked with him to motivate African Americans and to encourage them the protest movements with the help of the power of their writings.
 In such poets, Maya Angelou was the one who was an acclaimed American poet, activist, storyteller, and autobiographer.
-Angelou is famous as a singer, actress, dancer, Hollywood’s director, composer, writer, essayist, editor, playwright, and especially as a poet.
-She also belonged to the African American family, and so she also participated in civil rights movements and worked for Dr. Martin Luther King Jr. and served as the professor of American Studies at Wake Forest University.
-In 1975, she wrote the poem, “The New Generation,” by which she became highly recognized as women writing for the blacks and women and motivating them for their rights.
+Angelou is famous as a singer, actress, dancer, Hollywood director, composer, writer, essayist, editor, playwright, and especially as a poet.
+She also belonged to the African American family, so she also participated in civil rights movements, worked for Dr. Martin Luther King Jr. and served as a professor of American Studies at Wake Forest University.
+In 1975, she wrote the poem “The New Generation,” by which she became highly recognized as a woman writing for blacks and women and motivating them for their rights.
 As she stated in the poem,

 Wizards look like everyday folk